seat-catcher-pre/SeatCatcher-Infra/README.md

 - The backend.hcl file is private.
 Request it to backend developers
 - The dev.tfvars file is private.
 Request it to backend developers
-- See carefully "PLAN" logs when you modify cloud architect
+- See carefully "PLAN" logs when you modify cloud architecture

 ```terraform
 terraform init -backend-config=backend.hcl